 Outline two key successes observed toward driving the enablers for integration (expressed in SCIE's logical model) in 2022-23 SCIE Logic Model Enablers, Response category: Response - Please detail your greatest successes Success 1 6.
-Good quality and sustainable provider market that can meet demand The Better Care Fund has been used to support the delivery of Domiciallry Care and Care Homes, allowing us to meet challeges and sustain a effective Care Market, for example block booking of dom care to suport hospital discharge Success 2 9.
-Joint commissioning of health and social care The fund has supported the long term delivery of the Community Equipment Service Model managed through a stake holder group which has allowed the service to continously improve and absorb growth in demand through effciancies.
+Good quality and sustainable provider market that can meet demand The Better Care Fund has been used to support the delivery of Domiciallry Care and Care Homes, allowing us to meet challeges and sustain a effective Care Market, for example block booking of dom care to suport hospital discharge Success 2 The fund has supported the long term delivery of the Community Equipment Service Model managed through a stake holder group which has allowed the service to continously improve and absorb growth in demand through effciancies.

-5. Outline two key challenges observed toward driving the enablers for integration (expressed in SCIE's logical model) in 2022 SCIE Logic Model Enablers, Response 23 category: Response - Please detail your greatest challenges This is a long held ambiton which is yet to be fully recognised in the Sefton system as we see developments at a Cheshire and 3.
+5. Outline two key challenges observed toward driving the enablers for integration (expressed in SCIE's logical model) in 2022- SCIE Logic Model Enablers, Response 23 category: Response - Please detail your greatest challenges This is a long held ambiton which is yet to be fully recognised in the Sefton system as we see developments at a Cheshire and 3.
 Integrated electronic records and Merseyside level, its is hoped there maybe further progress in 2023/24 Challenge 1 sharing across the system with service users

-Checklist
+Checklist Complete:

-The ability to fully recruit to our planned integarted posts has been a challenge in terms of avalibility of the right skilled Integrated workforce: joint workforce such as additional social workers and Ots.
-Ch Illenge 2 approach to training and upskilling of workforce
+Challenge 2 The ability to fully recruit to our planned integarted posts has been a challenge in terms of avalibility of the right skilled workforce such as additional social workers and Ots. ------------- -- ---